-If the committee substitute was referred to standing committee, the standing committee shall:
+If the committee substitute was referred to standing committee, the standing

-- (1) Report the bill with the recommendation either that the House do concur or that the House do not concur; and - Advise the Speaker as to whether or not that committee substitute is a (2) material amendment under Article II, Section 23 of the North Carolina Constitution. - If the committee substitute for a bill is not a material amendment, the question before the House shall be concurrence.

-- (d) If the committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading, and the question before the House shall be concurrence on second reading.
-If the motion is passed, the question then shall be concurrence on third reading on the next legislative day. - (e) No committee substitute adopted by the Senate for a bill originating in the House may be amended by the House. - RULE 44.
+- (1) Report the bill with the recommendation either that the House do concur or that the House do not concur; and - Advise the Speaker as to whether or not that committee substitute is a (2) material amendment under Article II, Section 23 of the North Carolina Constitution. - If the committee substitute for a bill is not a material amendment, the (c) question before the House shall be concurrence. - If the committee substitute for a bill is a material amendment, the receiving of that bill on messages shall constitute first reading, and the question before the House shall be concurrence on second reading.
+If the motion is passed, the question then shall be concurrence on third reading on the next legislative day. - No committee substitute adopted by the Senate for a bill originating in the House may be amended by the House. - RULE 44.
 Conference Standing Committees. (a) Whenever the House shall decline or refuse to concur in amendments put by the Senate to a bill originating in the House, or shall refuse to concur in a substitute adopted by the Senate for a bill originating in the House, or whenever the Senate shall decline or refuse to concur in amendments put by the House to a bill originating in the Senate, or shall refuse to concur in a substitute adopted by the House for a bill originating in the Senate, a conference committee may be appointed by the Speaker upon the Speaker's own motion and shall be appointed upon request by the principal sponsor of the original bill, the chair of the House standing committee which reported the bill, or the sponsor of the amendment in which the Senate refused to concur; and the bill under consideration shall thereupon go to and be considered by the joint conferees on the part of the House and Senate.
-In appointing members to conference committees, the Speaker shall appoint no less than a majority of members who generally supported the House position as determined by the Speaker. - (b) Only such matters as are in difference between the two houses shall be considered by the conferees, and the conference report shall deal only with such matters.
-The conference report may be made by a majority of the House members of such conference committee and shall not be amended. - (c) If the conferees fail to agree or if either house fails to adopt the report of its conferees, new conferees may be appointed. - (d) Unless otherwise ordered by the Speaker, no vote shall be taken on adoption of a conference report until the next legislative day following the report. - RULE 44.1.
-Transmittal of Bills to Senate.
-Unless ordered by the Speaker or two-thirds vote of the members present and voting, no bill shall be sent from the House on the day of its passage, except on the last day of the session.
+In appointing members to conference committees, the Speaker shall appoint no less than a majority of members who generally supported the House position as determined by the Speaker. - Only such matters as are in difference between the two houses shall be (b) considered by the conferees, and the conference report shall deal only with such matters.
+The conference report may be made by a majority of the House members of such conference committee and shall not be amended. - If the conferees fail to agree or if either house fails to adopt the report of its conferees, new conferees may be appointed. - No vote shall be taken on adoption of a conference report until the third legislative day following the distribution of the report to the office of each member of the House.
+The Conference Report for the Current Operations Appropriations Bill and the Conference Report on a bill making general revisions in that act for the second fiscal year of a biennium may not be placed on the calendar for action earlier than the third legislative day after the Conference is distributed to the office of all members of the House.

+RULE 44.1.
+Transmittal of Bills to Senate. - Unless ordered by the Speaker or two-thirds vote of the members present and voting, no bill shall be sent from the House on the day of its passage, except on the last day of the session.